-Project Vesta is a not-for-profit pursuit, operating under the fiscal sponsorship of Far Away Project, a 501(c)3 entity registered in California.
-We have just completed our first round of prsenting scientific poster presentations to the scientific communities at the Drawdown Conference, Deep Carbon Observatory, and the American Geophysical Union.
-In 2020, we will begin the process of sourcing an optimal beach for our Pilot Phase I (a) Safety Study.
+Project Vesta’s overriding goal is to demonstrate that the coastal enhanced weathering process is safe, economically viable, and is able to remove CO2 quickly enough to help contribute to removing the 1 trillion tonnes of CO2 that will need to be removed by 2100 to give us even a chance at keeping global temperature increases below 1.5°C (2.7°F).
+We operate as a non-profit, under the fiscal sponsorship of Far Away Project, a 501(c)3 entity registered in California.
+We recently completed our first round of presenting scientific poster presentations to the scientific communities at the Drawdown Conference, Deep Carbon Observatory, and the American Geophysical Union and have laid our experimental design.
+We are now in the process of sourcing an optimal beach for our Pilot Phase I (a) Safety Study.

-Our plan is to get this done the “right way” by proving both the safety and weathering rate, and then working to deploy it on as many beaches as possible, as soon as possible.
-We are looking for collaborators of all kinds to work with to make the project a reality, whether you are a concerned human being, scientist, foundation, potential donor, student, government, policy maker, or anythign else, if you can help in any way, do not hesitate to contact us.
-Climate change is a problem that no individual or country can solve on their own, for this globally created problem.
+Our plan is to get this done the “right way” – by proving both the safety and weathering rate, and then working to deploy it on as many beaches as possible, as soon as possible.
+We are looking for collaborators of all kinds to work with to make the project a reality.
+Whether you are a concerned human being, a scientist, foundation, potential donor, student, government, policy maker, or just a rock lover if you can help in any way, do not hesitate to contact us.
+Climate change is a problem that no individual or country can solve on their own.
 To solve climate change, it will take a global [dis]solution.